Josvainiai

+Etymology

+The name of the town derives from the hypothetical personal name Josvainis (a small river in the district of Krekenava also bears this name).
+In other languages, the town was also previously known as: Jaswojnie.

 History

-The toponym Josvainiai probably derives from the unattested Lithuanian personal name *Josvainis.

-Historians believe that there was a medieval castle in Josvainiai, and it was attacked by the Teutonic Knights many times.
+Historians believe that there was a medieval castle in Josvainiai, attacked many times by the Teutonic Knights.
 In 1486 Josvainiai was mentioned as a town.
-During the 16th century the royal manor of Josvainiai and the first wooden church were mentioned.
+During the 16th century, the royal manor of Josvainiai and the first wooden church were mentioned.
+In 1529 Josvainiai was included in the list of unprivileged towns of the Grand Duchy of Lithuania.
 During the wars of the 16th–17th centuries Josvainiai castle was devastated by Swedes.

-The town was granted city rights and coat of arms on March 29, 1792.
-On July 19, 2006, the town was granted renewed coat of arms by a presidential decree.
+The town was granted city rights and a coat of arms on March 29, 1792.
+In 1831 the Josvainiai was occupied by anti-Russian rebels.
+At the end of the 19th century, during the Lithuanian press ban book smugglers were active in the area.

-During the Soviet era Josvainiai was a center of a selsovet and kolkhoz.
+During the Soviet occupation of Lithuania Josvainiai was a center of a selsovet and kolkhoz.
+In 1941 and again in 1947-49, 28 Lithuanian inhabitants of Josvainiai were forcibly exiled to Siberia by Soviet occupational authorities.
+Following the World War II, Lithuanian partisans of the Prisikėlimas military district of the Maironis Detachment were active in the outskirts of Josvainiai.

+On July 19, 2006, the town was granted a renewed coat of arms by a presidential decree.